dssalaza/cypress-automation-framework/README.md

 # cypress-automation-framework
-A repo for applying all the automation concepts and suggested practices learned so far using cypress.
+A repo for applying all the automation concepts and suggested practices learned so far using cypress and TypeScript.